Reality of the “Creative Class”: Outsourced and Outbid by Mediocrity

-The cheap copywriter or designer in India will never replace an in-country professional who can walk up to your office and learn your business.
-A cheap writer you find on Fiverr does not have the professional skills to craft the language you need for blogs, collateral materials, articles, white papers - anything of substance, to be perfectly frank.
+The cheap copywriter or designer in India will never replace an in-country professional who can walk up to your office, learn your business, and produce good work.
+A cheap writer you find on Fiverr does not have the professional skills to craft the culturally insightful narratives you need for blogs, collateral materials, articles, white papers - anything of substance, to be perfectly frank.
 I can name entrepreneurs who have taken that route and wound up replacing almost everything.
 Maybe "good enough" is fine for the concept business short on funding.
 But entrepreneurs who are serious about their success don't cut corners on their communications.
 If they do, they should expect less than satisfying results.

-Not all fields are affected the same way and talented freelancers, armed with established business networks and portfolios, are still managing to eke out a living, but I wouldn't want to be just starting out just now - not in THIS market.
+Not all fields are affected the same way.
+Moreover, talented freelancers, armed with established business networks and portfolios, still manage to eke out a living.
+Yet, I wouldn't want to be just starting out - not in THIS market.

 About the time I bailed on freelance journalism, I rediscovered specialization in marketing communications.
 This reopened a few niches for me - market research (primary, secondary), content creation, technical writing, and PR focused social media (which is a real specialty) - stuff that was unique to my core talents.
 The key to specialization is having or gaining skillsets that will support services - and in that arena, I've been blessed by a broad background of projects.
-Thanks to my long association with people like Mr Chowdhury, I've also learned how to sharpen my awareness for quality - looking for areas of improvement, asking questions, and acting fearlessly for change.
+Thanks to my long association with people like Mr Chowdhury, I've also sharpened my awareness for quality as I pursue areas of improvement.
+I learn by asking questions and grow by acting fearlessly for change.
 The transition wasn't always smooth, but I've achieved an excellent balance and a stable of clients.

 But that's me.
 I worry about the upcoming talent and what will hold them to a field that SHOULD be vibrant, active, and vital.
 I wonder what will it take to restore the creative arts to their former glory?